 In October of each year, the President of the United States makes a determination on the maximum number of refugees that will be accepted into the United States during the coming federal fiscal year.
-For FFY2022, that threshold was set at 125,000.
-Note that projected arrivals for FFY2022 include 62,500 individuals from Afghanistan through Operation Allies Welcome.
+For FFY2023, that threshold was set at 125,000.